 Interaction design, information architecture, visual design, Tableau development

 The Apprenticeship and College Programs dashboards feature data for sixteen occupations within Construction (as determined by Washington state Labor & Industries).
-For these dashboards, we decided to create a custom icon for each occupation.

 I designed a total of 21 icons to represent the variety of jobs in the construction industry, and the types of individuals the industry would like to recruit.
 Some icons include feminine characteristics to encourage female participation in the construction industry.
 The varied colors of the icons demonstrate the construction industry's need for a diverse workforce.